Optimization and Problem Solving of Pandora FMS

 So, would it be bad if it always writes on the disk?
 Not at all.
 It ensures that when there is any compromising event, the data will be there when the database is restored after an incident.
 The problem is that the DB performance is limited by the physical speed of the disk.

-Given that the disk has to write the data in a disk before the writing has been confirmed, this will take some time.
-Even when considering a searching average time of 9ms for the disk writing, it is limited to approximately 67 commits/ sec1, which is very slow.
+Given that the disk has to write the data in a disk before the writing is confirmed, this will take some time.
+Even when considering a searching average time of 9 ms for disk writing, it is limited to approximately 67 commits per second, which is very slow.
 And while the disk is busy trying for the sector to be written, it cannot read.

-InnoDB can avoid some of this limitations by associating some writing together, but, even with this, this restriction still exists.
-You can prevent if from writing at the end of each transaction, ensuring that it uses an “automatic” writing system, which writes approximately every second.
-In case of failure, the data from the last second could be lost, but his is something more bearable considering that it achieves greater efficiency.
+InnoDB can avoid some of these limitations by associating some writing together, but, even with this, this restriction still exists.
+You may prevent if from writing at the end of each transaction, ensuring that it uses an “automatic” writing system, which writes approximately every second.
+In case of failure, the data from the last second could be lost, but this is something more bearable considering that it achieves greater efficiency.
 To do it, use the following configuration token innodb_flush_log_at_trx_commit = 0.
 It has this value in the configuration by default.

 Bigger KeyBuffer size

-Depending on the system total RAM, it is a very important global parameter that speeds up DELETES and INSERT.
+Depending on the system total RAM, it is a very important global parameter that speeds up DELETE and INSERT instructions.

 key_buffer_size = 4M